Learn how we can save the banana… And why that is so important.

 Choose to view this map per banana production (tonnes) or banana consumption (tonnes or kg per capital).

 Fusarium Wilt (Panama disease) is not only a huge concern for the global export banana sector.
 It exerts an even greater impact on the domestic production of this staple crop as many locally preferred cultivars are also endangered, threatening the livelihoods of millions of smallholder producers.

 More than 100 billion bananas are consumed annually in the world, making it the fourth most important food crop after wheat, rice and corn, in the delevoping world.

 85% of the world’s banana production is used for local consumption, and only 15% is exported (mainly to the USA and Europe).

 Americans eat more bananas than any other fruit, with an average consumption of 11.9 kg per year, more bananas than apples and oranges combined.

-TR4 presence observed by research team at Wageningen University & Research, The Netherlands
+TR4 presence reported/confirmed by research team at Wageningen University & Research, The Netherlands

 The potential consequences of Panama disease